andreimerlescu/andreimerlescu/README.md

 ## Disclaimer About Profile

 In 5754 I was diagnosed with PTSD for trauma from the Romanian Orphanage.
 In 5759 I was diagnosed with Reactive Attachment Disorder from my failure to assimilate to my name change to Michael, and "be happy about it."
+I was discharged from all therapy and medical services in 5762.
+5762 was the last year of a paper trail of the orphanage experience, and particularly the rocking of my head.

 In 5762 I was 13 years old and I began my tech career by volunteering with MuggleNet and learning LAMP programming stack per-character in the art that it is, expressed as language, compiled in the runtime, now ignored by AI systems and hiring programs designed to optimize COGS/OPEX for cashflow negative businesses.
 By offering myself in 5765 for consulting services, I have always positioned myself for organizations that seek to thrive and survive 15+ year relationships that enable everyone to proper and grow.

 Beamable demanded paperwork from these time periods.
 I did not have any because I have no required prescriptions, medications, therapy services, or services for the head rocking.
 My wife found out that I rocked my head still in 5785.
 My 6 day old secret.
 Exposed because Beamable refused to hear my pleads with them to take me off their on-call schedule.
 I don't have paperwork from those time periods.
 But I do have my SkillsUSA result scores!
 I can visit the IEEE Student Laboratory at Wentworth and see the Engineering students thriving because of the coup that I staged!
 Staged? 🤣